 4. Communicate to Attendees in Advance What Threats Would Lead to a Cancellation/Rescheduling.
-As a best practice, the presence of lightening during an event should be a cause to temporarily halt activity (especially if any electronic-powered rides or games are in use) while you direct citizens to a secure location.
-If the lightening does not stop, or if its frequency and proximity exacerbate, evacuate the event and send residents home safely.
+As a best practice, the presence of lightning during an event should be a cause to temporarily halt an activity (especially if any electronic-powered rides or games are in use) while you direct residents to a secure location.
+If the lightning does not stop, or if its frequency and proximity exacerbate, evacuate the event and send residents home safely.

 6. Upgrade Your Communication Tools.
 If there’s the chance you may need to delay or reschedule a community event, you will need convenient, easy-to-use communication tools, including a conference bridge solution to quickly unite your community decision makers on a secure phone line, as well as a mass notification solution that allows you to communicate to subscribed citizens via text message, email, and phone.

 Click here to read how Bullard, Texas, used the CivicPfor bullard-informs-citizens-with-civicready-mass-notification-systemlus Mass Notification system to notify residents of a last-minute event re-schedule.

 7. Practice an Evacuation.
 Work with community volunteers to practice evacuation procedures annually to test their efficacy and ensure personnel knows how to respond.
 Be sure to test communication systems as part of your preparations.

 8. Incorporate your CERT into Planning.
 For the largest scale events with the most potential to create logistical difficulties in the event of a disaster, incorporate your community emergency response team (CERT) into your contingency plans.